Horosphere/formatGen/README.md

 # formatGen
 C++ Code auto-gen utility.
-Currently can be used to generate include guards.
+Currently can be used to generate include guards and namespaces.

 ## Installation